Yee-Siang/-_2021-/README.md

 - Demo video :

 - Usage :
+    - clone our repo
-    - change your .env according to .env.default, and place in the same dictionary.
+    - change your .env according to .env.default, and place in the same layer.
-    - open a terminal and type following command
+    - open a terminal and type following command in the repo :
         - yarn install
         - yarn server
+    - open another ternimal and go to the same dictionary and type :
         - yarn start

 - Introduce : エムエム 2021α is your online housekeeper!
 Following are its main features